alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 ### Conditional logic V: Conditionally set an attribute

-Another big problem in Terraform 0.11 and earlier was lack any equivalent of Puppet's `undef` value, which made it impossible to conditionally set attributes on resources while otherwise allowing the resource's default behaviour for that attribute.
+Another big problem in Terraform 0.11 and earlier was the lack any equivalent of Puppet's `undef` value, which made it impossible to conditionally set attributes on resources while otherwise allowing the resource's default behaviour for that attribute.
 This was raised in Terraform [Issue #17968](https://github.com/hashicorp/terraform/issues/17968).

 In Puppet, it has always been possible to write code like this: